GJZwiers/deno-config-init/README.md

 ### `api`

-Initialize a RESTful API from a template.
+Use to initialize a Deno RESTful API from a template.

 ```bash
 deno-init api --template opine
 ```

+Available template: `opine`, `restful_oak`.

 ### `cli`

-Initialize a Command Line Interface (CLI) from a template.
+Use to initialize a Deno Command Line Interface (CLI) from a template.

 ```bash
 deno-init cli --template cliffy
 ```

+Available templates: `cliffy`

 ## Roadmap